Choosing the Right Breast Implant Size for Your Body & LifestyleMarch 19, 2018

 There’s a lot to think about when deciding on breast implant sizes.
-If you’re considering breast augmentation surgery and wondering if it’s right for you, we would love to see you at Donaldson Plastic Surgery.
+If you’re considering breast augmentation surgery in Columbus Ohio and are wondering if it’s right for you, we would love to talk to you.
 Dr. Donaldson or Dr. Sieffert will perform a personalized consultation that takes into account your specific anatomy and the results you’re looking for.
 They will work with you to determine the best option according to your body shape.
 Call today to schedule a consultation and we can help make sure that you get the best results from your breast augmentation surgery.